NotebookManager Reference

 active_nbid

-- No validation is performed - ensure the notebook exists before switching
+to the specified notebook ID - No validation is performed - ensure the notebook exists before switching

 Example